It’s interesting how these so-called successful people market themselves to the mass.

 In other words, people are prone to become slaves of their wealth.

-In contrast, the great stoic Seneca believes that wise people don’t become a slave of their wealth.
+In contrast, the great stoic Seneca believes that wise people don’t become a slaves of their wealth.
 He said:

 “For the wise man regards wealth as a slave, the fool as a master.”